LiwGar/005_social_media_dashboard/README.md

 # Welcome! 👋

-# Frontend Mentor - Manage landing page
+# Frontend Mentor - Social media dashboard

 This is a solution to the [Social media dashboard with theme switcher](https://www.frontendmentor.io/challenges/social-media-dashboard-with-theme-switcher-6oY8ozp_H).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.